-- The Packaging & Specialty Plastics operating segment, which consists of two highly integrated global businesses: Hydrocarbons & Energy and Packaging and Specialty Plastics.
+• The Packaging & Specialty Plastics operating segment, which consists of two highly integrated global businesses: Hydrocarbons & Energy and Packaging & Specialty Plastics.
 The segment employs the industry's broadest polyolefin product portfolio, supported by the Company's proprietary catalyst and manufacturing process technologies.
+The

-The segment's key markets include food and specialty packaging; industrial and consumer packaging; health and hygiene; caps, closures and pipe applications; consumer durables; mobility and transportation; and infrastructure. - The Industrial Intermediates & Infrastructure operating segment consists of two customer-centric global businesses, Industrial Solutions and Polyurethanes & Construction Chemicals, which develop important intermediate chemicals that are essential to manufacturing processes, as well as downstream, customized materials and formulations that use advanced development technologies.
-These businesses are aligned to market segments as diverse as appliances, coatings, furniture and bedding, construction, mobility and automotive, energy, electronics, surfactants for cleaning and sanitization, infrastructure and oil and gas. - The Performance Materials & Coatings operating segment, which includes industry-leading franchises that deliver a wide array of solutions into consumer, infrastructure and mobility end markets.
+- segment's key markets include food and specialty packaging; industrial and consumer packaging; health and hygiene; caps, closures and pipe applications; consumer durables; mobility; and infrastructure. - The Industrial Intermediates & Infrastructure operating segment consists of two customer-centric global businesses, Industrial Solutions and Polyurethanes & Construction Chemicals, which develop important intermediate chemicals that are essential to manufacturing processes, as well as downstream, customized materials and formulations that use advanced development technologies.
+These businesses are aligned to market segments as diverse as appliances; coatings; furniture and bedding; building and construction; mobility; electronics; surfactants for cleaning and sanitization; infrastructure; and oil and gas. - The Performance Materials & Coatings operating segment, which includes industry-leading franchises that deliver a wide array of solutions into consumer, infrastructure and mobility end markets.
 The segment consists of two global businesses: Coatings & Performance Monomers and Consumer Solutions.
-These businesses serve the needs of customers in the areas of architectural and industrial coatings; home care and personal care; consumer and electronics; mobility and transportation; industrial and chemical processing; and building and infrastructure end markets.
+These businesses serve the needs of customers in the areas of architectural and industrial coatings; home and personal care; consumer and electronics; mobility; industrial and chemical processing; and infrastructure (including residential and commercial buildings) end-markets.

 For more information on Dow's business segments or downstream entities, including relevant business relationships, see Item 1.
-Business of the Dow Inc. Annual Report on Form 10-K~.
+Business of the Dow Inc. Annual Report on Form 10-K~7.

-Dow's supply chain extends to 150+ countries with a base of more than 30,000 vendors.
+Dow's supply chain extends to 80+ countries with a base of more than 30,000 vendors.
 Because of its global reach, Dow sees supply chain sustainability as a key enabler of its overall corporate sustainability strategy.
-For additional details, see GRI 3-3 Management approach - Sustainable Procurement.
+For additional details, see GRI 3-3 Management Approach - Sustainable Procurement.